The Best Food Experiences and Places to Eat in Rotorua

 - Mingle with the locals at the Rotorua Farmers’ Market and Rotorua Night Market

-- Enjoy a cruise with food on the Lakeland Queen or Pure Cruise
+- Enjoy a cruise with food on Pure Cruise

-For elaboration on each activity, check out the 8 Things to Do in Rotorua for Foodies.
+… For elaboration on each activity, check out the 9 Best Foodie Experiences in Rotorua.

 Some other international flavours to indulge in include Mediterranean at Ali Baba’s Tunisian Takeaways (1146 Tutanekai Street), spicy Mexican at El Mexicano Zapata (1148 Tutanekai Street) and the fresh pasta and wood-fired pizza of Giovanni’s (346 Te Ngae Road).

 For something more “New Zealand”, head to Mokoia Restaurant (77 Robinson Avenue) at the Wai Ora Lakeside Spa Resort for local fare prepared with indigenous herbs and spices.
 At The Regent Room (1057 Arawa Street) of the Regent of Rotorua, try their “Taste Indigenous New Zealand” degustation menu with meals made with the likes of lamb, eel, blue warehou and manuka honey.